Influence of Media Exposure and Political Involvement of Hong Kong University Students on the Legislation of Offence against a law enforcement officer

 Sign up to view the full document!

-Do you have a habit of reading news? i.
-Yes ii.
-No iii.
-Not sure 2.
-Which newspaper/website do you usually use to read news? i.
 How often do you read online-news?
 Always Usually Often Sometimes Seldom Never 5.
 Which area are you interested in when you read news? i.
 Hong Kong News ii.
 China News iii.
 Asia News iv.
 Yes, and sure what it exactly is ii.
 Yes, but do not really know about the details iii.
 No, never heard about it 2.
 On which platform did you first encounter the legislation “Offence against a law enforcement officer”? i.
 Online ii.
 Few iii.
 None iv.
 Not sure 4.
 Have you ever been persuaded to attend a mass protest against certain legislations through the social media platform?
 Strongly Disagree Disagree Neither disagree nor agree Agree Strongly agree 5.
+Does involving yourself in politics affect your stand on legislations?
+Certainly not Certainly Probably Probably not 6.
+City University of Hong Kong ii.
+The University of Hong Kong iii.

 Sign up to view the full document!